White female teacher teaching small diverse class in bright classroom

 Spring is the season for choosing classes for the next step in your high school journey.
 Some of you may have already submitted your choices and could be questioning them, while others are entirely lost on how to structure the next year of their lives.
 Many of you will be taking AP classes next semester, and it can be stressful deciding which ones to take.
 That’s what this guide is for!
 I’ll help you map out the different choices for each subject and offer some insight as to what I think are the best choices for each grade level and interest.

-Disclaimer: This guide is based on my own personal opinions and experiences with taking 11 AP courses, plus what I've heard from others.
+Disclaimer: This guide is based on my own personal opinions and experiences taking 11 AP courses, plus what I've heard from others.
 For more factually based information, you should consult the College Board or teachers and counselors at your school.

 Math and Computer Science

-AP Math and Computer Science offers five different courses that students interested in STEM can take during their sophomore, junior, and/or senior year.
+AP Math and Computer Science offers five different courses that students interested in STEM can take during their sophomore, junior, and/or senior years.

 AP Calculus AB

 This is a great course to take before college if you have the time in your schedule!
-I would recommend this for upperclassmen, unless you are a very talented sophomore.
+I would recommend this for upperclassmen unless you are a very talented sophomore.
 Pre-calculus is a prerequisite for AP Calc AB, and you also need trigonometry and algebra experience.

 AP Calculus BC

 This is the course after AP Calc AB.
 At my school, students can take AP Calc BC without taking AB first, but it is not recommended.
 I would definitely suggest taking AP Calc AB before trying your hand at BC!
 It’s a tricky class and is only for people who are really serious about math.
-Seniors are best suited for this class, besides the occasional daring junior.
+Seniors are best suited for this class, except for the occasional daring junior.

 AP Statistics